 Devil’s club is a ferocious Pacific Northwest native plant.
-It makes an interesting conversation point in the garden as part of a natural landscape, with wicked spines and impressive height.
+With its wicked spines and impressive height, it makes an interesting conversation point in the garden and as part of a natural landscape.
 Oplopanax devil’s club is perfect for shady areas of the garden where soil is nitrogen rich and moist.
 If you are looking for a unique, but native specimen, a devil’s club growing in your garden will provide a wonderful surprise and many seasons of interest.

 Devil’s Club Information